Post No.: 0810

 This is also why treatments are more preferably marketed than cures – if cures don’t work then it’ll be obvious, but if treatments don’t work then the placebo effect can still produce a temporary feeling of improvement in one’s mood and pain relief and so consumers may stick with believing in them and using them for far longer than they should.

 With a mere treatment, the marketers haven’t oversold the product in the sense that if a consumer feels worse some days (people can naturally feel better or worse from one day to the next) or never ultimately gets better then they weren’t promised a lasting cure anyway.
 And if it doesn’t have an effect at all then consumers may again think that it’s only because they haven’t used enough of it or some other reason.
 So a cure has a definite and lasting outcome, whilst the effects of a treatment or ‘improvement’ can be more subjective and temporary.
 Moreover, if you don’t actually cure someone, you’ll be assured of their repeat business!
+(It’s like, in general, most customers would rather buy durable products that last, whereas businesses will make more money from constantly selling replacements or at least repairs or consumables.)
 This all means that many racketeers do make heaps of money before they’re found out and the present fad is replaced by another.
 People still do sell and buy different types of ‘snake oil’ – business is in fact booming in this Internet and influencer age.

 Technically speaking, laws are passed by the legislature, whereas regulations are rules issued by authorised governmental organisations.
 Regardless, both must be obeyed.
 And we should be glad that there are laws and regulations to ensure that any clinical claims made by manufacturers when they say their products heal or treat specifically stated problems must match the independent science.
 However, manufacturers get around this via a careful choice of wording on their packaging and adverts (e.g. by claiming that their product ‘is a component of hair’ instead of saying it ‘is good for hair health’).
 Advertising regulations can be worked around by implying things that we’ll generally naturally assume, like that person in a white lab coat with a stethoscope around their neck is a qualified doctor, or that person rubbing their head and then feeling better after some treatment has just been cured from their headache.
 People frequently get scammed after assuming that they could automatically trust the reputation of someone just because they are (aiming to become, or merely said they are) a doctor.